 Driven by digital transformation initiatives and the growth of remote work, enterprise networks today have become increasingly complex.
 It is not uncommon for them to consist of multiple security systems and environments, such as mobile and IoT devices, built both on-premises and in cloud-based architectures.

 How do security organizations encounter this complexity best?
-The simple answer is by using an integrated system that can connect the many different security systems.
-Let's dive into the features of good security management systems and what to look out for when selecting a platform to manage security most efficiently.
+The simple answer is to use an integrated system that can connect the many different security systems.
+Let's dive into the features of good security management systems and what to look for when selecting a platform to manage security most efficiently.

 Centralization of Services

 By providing a centralized platform for managing enterprise security, integrated systems maximize the value of an organization's security team and can eliminate inefficiencies in their daily security operations.
 How?
 First, by minimizing the number of overlooked threats.
-Second, by saving security teams significant time: They no longer have to learn, operate and monitor multiple standalone systems, but only one.
+Second, by saving the security team significant time: They no longer must learn, operate and monitor multiple standalone systems, but only one.

 To ensure that an organization's buildings, employees, products, and data are safeguarded, security managers can choose from various security management systems on the market: While some are entirely proprietary, the more modern systems are open to interfacing with third-party systems.
-As a general rule of thumb, the more open a platform is, the more logic and intelligent links can be built in.
+As a rule of thumb, the more open a platform is, the more logical and intelligent links can be built.

-evalink talos' open architecture supports almost every standard signal from devices and protocols, setting up communication between different systems in the easiest way.
+evalink' open architecture supports almost every standard signal from devices and protocols, setting up communication between different systems the easiest way.

 In times like ours, security can no longer be managed manually.
 Many essential sub-areas of safety management, such as alarm management, have become too complex for operators to handle purely manually.
-The myriad signals and flood of alarms in the service operation centers (SOC), which indicate potential problems on a daily basis, require operators' constant attention to ensure the protection of customers, assets, and values.
+The myriad signals and the flood of alarms in the service operation centers (SOC), which indicate potential problems daily, require operators' constant attention to protect customers, assets, and values.

-Security professionals that still work with manual security management systems unnecessarily burden themselves with work that could (and can!) easily be done for them by a platform that offers automation facilities.
+Security professionals that still work with manual security management systems unnecessarily burden themselves with work that could (and can!) be quickly done by a platform that offers automation facilities.

 Availability of Services

 Deciding to go for a security management system that runs on a fully managed platform comes with the benefit of process standardization.
 This allows businesses to benefit from the same processes across multiple sites, ensuring operational consistency and efficiency.
-Since the processes can be reused as often as desired, new sites and services can also be set up in no time.
+Since the functions can be reused as often as desired, new sites and services can also be set up quickly.

-How is that possible?
-By providing their users with the ability to create templates of all kinds, fully managed security solutions ensure that businesses can apply the same quality of service delivery across their locations.
-And it's not only buildings, cities, and countries in which operational consistency drives efficiency steadily.
-Having standardized processes and consistent execution of procedures in place also greatly improves the quality of communication between and with security teams since procedures are clear and stated for everyone.
+How?
+By allowing their users to create templates of all kinds, fully managed security solutions ensure that businesses can apply the same quality of service delivery across their locations.
+And not only buildings, cities, and countries where operational consistency drives efficiency steadily.
+Having standardized processes and consistent execution of procedures also greatly improves communication quality between security teams since guidelines are clear and stated for everyone.

-A practical example of the standardization of processes is workflow templates in evalink talos.
+A practical example of the standardization of processes is workflow templates in evalink.
 They ensure consistent processing of incoming alarms but can still be specified individually for each type of alarm.

-Modern security management systems link individual security systems to work together seamlessly, creating more value as a whole than as standalone.
+Modern security management systems link individual security systems together seamlessly, creating more value than a standalone.
 These integration capabilities comprise 3rd party systems but are not limited to them.
-Even an organization's own systems, such as smart home devices like building automation, climate control, video surveillance, and access management, can cooperate integrally with each other if you choose a security management platform that brings them all together in a unified way.
+Even an organization's systems, such as smart home devices like building automation, climate control, video surveillance, and access management, can cooperate integrally with each other if you choose a security management platform that brings them all together in a unified way.
 That way, they allow the management of all security systems from one single application in a very centralized way.

-The benefits of system integration?
+What are the benefits of system integration?
 Almost innumerable.
-By combining data from multiple sources, systems do not only become smarter, but more effective.
+By combining data from multiple sources, systems become more innovative and effective.
 As a result, security teams using an integrated security management platform can achieve a higher level of reliability in delivering security services to their customers.
 Alarm management, for example, often involves connecting numerous systems with different protocols to a security operations center's alarm monitoring software.
 As a result, customers increasingly expect a holistic approach to security services that require the interaction of many systems.
-Our evalink marketplace is designed to do precisely that: Enrich your alarm management experience.
+Our evalink marketplace is designed to enrich your alarm management experience.

-Many industries are currently under high pressure to transform.
-Especially the security industry.
+Many industries are under high pressure to transform —especially the security industry.

-Regardless of its specific use case, if applied in physical or cyber security – if a security management system's capabilities match the individual needs and conditions of an organization, they enable security operators to streamline and optimize routine security and emergency readiness.
+Regardless of its specific use case, if applied in physical security – if a security management system's capabilities match an organization's individual needs and conditions, they enable security operators to streamline and optimize routine security and emergency readiness.
 Due to their automation capabilities that continue to become ever-encompassing, the savings of both SIEMs and PSIM are immeasurable, particularly when every second counts.

-Prioritizing investments in systems designed to deal with day-to-day operational security risks holistically might still feel uncomfortable or even unnecessary to some organizations.
+Prioritizing investment in systems designed to deal with day-to-day operational security risks holistically might still feel uncomfortable or unnecessary to some organizations.
 With increasingly cloud-based infrastructures, the Internet, and service-oriented architectures, most modern SIEM solutions today are offered as a SaaS business model.
-And so are PSIM systems like the alarm management platforms evalink talos.
+And so are PSIM systems like the alarm management platforms evalink.
 Compared to traditional on-premise solutions, using cloud technology and entrusting experts with the off-site hosting of your security operations may yield financial and administrative benefits – and more.